tfenster/end2end/source/_posts/2021-01-05-creating-a-windows-docker-swarm-on-azure-using-terraform-part-ii.md

 }
 {% endhighlight %}

 For the load balancer, I want to mention a mechanism which is used in other places as well to make a resource "conditional".
 This is currently not possible straightforward in Terraform with something like an `enabled` flag.
-The workaround is to the `count` property which is intended to be used for deploying multiple resource with the same configuration.
-In this case, I am setting the count either to 1 or to 0, essentially making it an optional component.
+The workaround is to use the `count` property which is intended to be used for deploying multiple resource with the same configuration.
+In this case, I am setting the `count` either to `1` or to `0`, essentially making it an optional component.
 I have a variable called `managerVmSettings.useThree` which configures if you have one or three managers (three is preferable as it gives you fault tolerance, but for a simple dev or test scenario, one might be enough).
-If that variable is true, the count is 1.
-If it is false, the count is 0.
+If that variable is `true`, the `count` is `1`.
+If it is `false`, the count is `0`.
 For this, we can conveniently use a ternary if, e.g. for the association of the second manager to the backend address pool of the load balancer:

 {% highlight hcl linenos %}
 resource "azurerm_network_interface_backend_address_pool_association" "mgr2" {